The Conversation Upgrade: Skills Everyone Should Know

 Use Pauses to Show Confidence

-Avoid the Behaviors That Shut People Down
+Do Not Stop The Behaviors That Shut People Down

 Acknowledge Emotions Before Responding